RedFoxxo/RFXLibrary/projects/rfx-scroll-animation/README.md

 - Multiple animations
 - Apply directly on your element
 - Add your own custom animation
-- Best performance with `translate3d`
+- Best performance with `will-change`

 ## Installation